shilpa-analytics/Customer-Churn-Retention-Risk-Analysis/README.md

-# Customer Churn & Retention Risk Analysis
+# Customer Churn & Retention Risk Analysis Dashboard

 ## 📊 Project Overview

-This project analyzes customer churn, retention risk, and revenue impact using **SQL Server and Microsoft Excel**.
+I built this project to analyze customer churn and understand which customers may be at higher risk of leaving.

-The goal was to transform raw customer data into an interactive analytical solution that identifies key churn drivers, high-risk customer segments, and potential revenue at risk.
+I used **SQL Server** for the data analysis and **Microsoft Excel** to build the data model and interactive dashboard.
+My goal was to take the customer data from the database and turn it into something that could be used to understand churn patterns and potential revenue impact.

 **Workflow:** SQL Server → SQL Analysis → Power Query → Power Pivot → Excel Dashboard → Business Insights

 ---

-## 🎯 Business Objective
+## 🎯 Business Questions

-The analysis was designed to answer:
+I wanted to use the data to answer questions such as:

-- How many customers have churned?
+* How many customers have churned?
-- What is the overall churn rate?
+* What is the overall churn rate?
-- Which contract types have the highest churn?
+* Which contract types have higher churn?
-- Which internet service and payment methods are associated with higher churn?
+* How does churn vary by internet service and payment method?
-- How does customer tenure relate to churn?
+* Does customer tenure appear to be related to churn?
-- Which customers have elevated retention risk?
+* Which customers have higher retention risk?
-- How much revenue has been lost due to churn?
+* How much revenue has been lost from churn?
-- Which high-value customers should be prioritized for retention?
+* Which high-value customers may need more attention?

 ---
-## 📁 Project Files

-- 📊 **[Dashboard Screenshot](customer-churn-dashboard.png)** — Preview of the completed interactive dashboard
-- 📗 **[Excel Dashboard Workbook](Customer_Churn_Retention_Risk_Analysis.xlsm)** — Complete Excel dashboard with Power Query, Power Pivot, PivotTables, PivotCharts, slicers, and VBA reset functionality
-- 🗄️ **[SQL Analysis Scripts](02_SQL%20Scripts/)** — SQL Server scripts covering database creation, data preparation, validation, churn analysis, segmentation, advanced analysis, and view creation
+## 🛠️ Tools Used

+* SQL Server
+* SQL
+* Microsoft Excel
+* Power Query
+* Power Pivot
+* PivotTables & PivotCharts
+* Excel Slicers
+* Excel Dashboarding

 ---
-## 🛠️ Tools & Technologies

-- SQL Server
-- SQL
-- Microsoft Excel
-- Power Query
-- Power Pivot
-- PivotTables & PivotCharts
-- Excel Slicers
-- Excel Dashboarding

----

-## 🔄 Project Workflow
+## 📁 Project Workflow

 ### 1. Data Preparation & SQL Analysis

-Customer data was loaded into SQL Server and analyzed using SQL.
+I loaded the customer data into SQL Server and performed data validation and analysis using SQL.

-SQL views were created for:
+I created SQL views for different parts of the analysis, including:

-- Customer churn analysis
+* Customer churn analysis
-- Churn by contract
+* Churn by contract
-- Churn by tenure
+* Churn by tenure
-- Customer retention risk
+* Customer retention risk
-- High-value customers with elevated retention risk
+* High-value customers with elevated retention risk

+I also created separate SQL scripts for database creation, table creation, data loading, validation, basic analysis, segmentation, and advanced analysis.

 ### 2. Customer Risk Analysis

-A customer risk scoring approach was developed using:
+I created a simple risk scoring approach based on several customer characteristics:

-- Month-to-month contract
+* Month-to-month contract
-- Short customer tenure
+* Short customer tenure
-- Higher monthly charges
+* Higher monthly charges
-- Lack of online security
+* No online security
-- Lack of technical support
+* No technical support

-Customers were categorized into retention-risk groups.
+These factors were used to group customers into different retention-risk categories.

 ### 3. Excel Data Model

-SQL analysis results were connected to Excel using **Power Query** and incorporated into a **Power Pivot** data model.
+I connected the SQL Server views to Excel using **Power Query** and used **Power Pivot** to work with the data model.

-The model enables dynamic dashboard filtering through slicers while maintaining a reusable analytical structure.
+This allowed me to build an interactive dashboard where the charts and KPIs change based on slicer selections.

 ### 4. Interactive Dashboard

 The final dashboard includes:

-- **8 KPI cards**
+* **8 KPI cards**
-- **6 charts**
+* **6 charts**
-- **5 slicers**
+* **5 slicers**
-- Dynamic filtering
-- Reset Filters functionality
+* Reset Filters button
-- Last Refreshed timestamp
+* Last Refreshed timestamp
-- Business insights
+* Business insights

-The dashboard analyzes:
+The dashboard looks at:

-- Churn rate by contract
+* Churn rate by contract
-- Churn rate by internet service
+* Churn rate by internet service
-- Churn rate by payment method
+* Churn rate by payment method
-- Monthly charge distribution
+* Monthly charge distribution
-- Customer retention risk
+* Customer retention risk
-- Revenue lost by contract
+* Revenue lost by contract

 ---

 ## 📈 Key Findings

-Using the full customer dataset:
+Using the full dataset of **7,043 customers**, I found:

-- **7,043 customers** were analyzed.
-- Overall churn rate was **26.54%**.
+* Overall churn rate: **26.54%**
-- Average customer tenure was approximately **32.37 months**.
+* Average customer tenure: **32.37 months**
-- Revenue lost from churn was approximately **$139,131**.
+* Revenue lost from churn: approximately **$139,131**
-- **84 high-value customers** were identified as having elevated retention risk.
+* High-value customers with elevated retention risk: **84**
-- The estimated value associated with these high-value at-risk customers was approximately **$454,250**.
+* Estimated value associated with these customers: approximately **$454,250**

+Some of the patterns I found were:

-- Month-to-month customers had substantially higher churn than customers on longer-term contracts.
+* Month-to-month customers had much higher churn than customers with one-year or two-year contracts.
-- Electronic-check customers had the highest churn rate among the payment methods analyzed.
+* Electronic-check customers had the highest churn rate among the payment methods analyzed.
+* Customers with higher monthly charges and shorter tenure were more likely to fall into higher-risk groups.

 ---

 ## 💡 Business Insights

-### 1. Month-to-Month Customers

-Month-to-month customers represent a particularly important churn-risk segment and may benefit from incentives to move to longer-term contracts.

-### 2. High-Value At-Risk Customers
+A few areas stood out to me during the analysis:

+1. **Month-to-month customers** had considerably higher churn, which suggests that encouraging longer-term contracts could be worth investigating.

-High-value customers with elevated retention risk should receive priority because losing these customers can have a larger financial impact.
+2. **High-value customers with elevated retention risk** represent a potentially important group because losing these customers could have a larger financial impact.

-### 3. Electronic-Check Customers

-Electronic-check customers show significantly higher churn and may warrant further investigation into payment experience, customer behavior, or related service factors.

-### 4. Early-Tenure Customers
+3. **Electronic-check customers** had the highest churn rate among the payment methods.
+This could be an area for further investigation.

-Customers with combinations of short tenure, higher monthly charges, and limited support/security services may require proactive retention strategies.
+4. Customers with a combination of **short tenure, higher monthly charges, and limited support or security services** may need closer attention from a retention perspective.

+These findings are based on the patterns in this dataset and would need further analysis before making actual business decisions.

 ---

 ## 📊 Dashboard

 ![Customer Churn & Retention Risk Analysis Dashboard](customer-churn-dashboard.png)
 ---

 ## 🔍 Project Validation

-The Excel dashboard results were validated against the corresponding **SQL Server calculations** to ensure that KPIs and analytical results were accurate.
+I compared the main Excel dashboard results with the corresponding SQL Server calculations to make sure the numbers were consistent.

-Slicer interactions and dashboard behavior were also tested to ensure the interactive reporting experience worked correctly.
+I also tested the dashboard using different slicer selections to make sure the KPIs, charts, and business insights responded correctly.

 ---

+## 📂 Project Files

+* 📊 **[Dashboard Screenshot](customer-churn-dashboard.png)** — Preview of the completed dashboard
+* 📗 **[Excel Dashboard Workbook](Customer_Churn_Retention_Risk_Analysis.xlsm)** — Excel workbook containing the dashboard, Power Query, Power Pivot, slicers, and VBA reset functionality
+* 🗄️ **[SQL Analysis Scripts](02_SQL%20Scripts/)** — SQL scripts used for database setup, data preparation, validation, analysis, and view creation

+---

-## 🚀 Skills Demonstrated
+## 🚀 Skills I Practiced

+Through this project, I worked with:

+* SQL querying
-- SQL querying and analytical views
+* SQL views
-- Data transformation
+* Data validation
-- Relational data analysis
-- Customer segmentation
+* Customer segmentation
-- Risk scoring
+* Risk scoring
-- KPI development
-- Excel data modeling
+* Excel data modeling
-- Power Query
+* Power Query
-- Power Pivot
+* Power Pivot
-- PivotTables and PivotCharts
+* PivotTables and PivotCharts
-- Interactive dashboard design
-- Business intelligence reporting
-- Translating data into business recommendations
+* Excel slicers
+* Dashboard design
+* KPI development
+* Business insights
+* Connecting SQL Server with Excel